gregurco/jobeet-tutorial/docs/days/day-3.md

 # Jobeet Day 3: The Data Model

 ## The Relational Model
 The user stories from the previous day describe the main objects of our project: jobs, affiliates, and categories.
-Here is the corresponding entity relationship diagram:
+Here is the corresponCancel changesding entity relationship diagram:

 ![DB schema](../files/images/screenshot_6.png)